Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/background.md

 }
 ```

-* background-attachment:specifies the behavior of an element's background when its content scrolls, e.g. does it scroll with the content, or is it fixed?
+**6.background-attachment:** specifies the behavior of an element's background when its content scrolls, e.g. does it scroll with the content, or is it fixed?

 How to specify a fixed background-image:
 ```html
 body {